Latest Update about Shanghai Cooperation Organization (SCO):

-- To promote their effective cooperation in trade, politics, research, the economy, technology and culture, as well as in
+- To promote their effective cooperation in trade, politics, research, the economy, technology, and culture.

 - Education, transport, energy, environmental protection, tourism, and other areas;

 - Making joint efforts to maintain and ensure security, stability, and peace in the region;

-- Moving towards the establishment of a democratic, rational and fair new international economic and political
+- Moving towards the establishment of a democratic, rational, and fair new international economic and political order.

-- The organisation pursues its internal policy based on the principles of mutual benefit, mutual trust, mutual consultations, equality, respect for cultural diversity, and a desire for common development, while the external policy is conducted in accordance with the principles of non-targeting, non-alignment any third country, and
+- The organisation pursues its internal policy based on the principles of mutual benefit, mutual trust, mutual consultations, equality, respect for cultural diversity, and a desire for common development, while the external policy is conducted under the principles of non-targeting and non-alignment.

 Structure and Working

 - The supreme decision-making body in the SCO is the Heads of State Council (HSC).

 - The HSC meets once a year and adopts guidelines and decisions on all important matters of the SCO.

-- The SCO Heads of Government Council (HGC) meets once a year to discuss the organisation’s multilateral cooperation strategy and priority areas, to resolve current important economic and other cooperation issues, and also approves the organisation’s annual
+- The SCO Heads of Government Council (HGC) meets once a year to discuss the organization’s multilateral cooperation strategy and priority areas, to resolve current important economic and other cooperation issues

-- The organisation has two permanent bodies — First is the Executive Committee of the Regional Anti-Terrorist Structure (RATS) based in Tashkent and second is the SCO Secretariat based in Beijing.
+- The organization has two permanent bodies — First is the Executive Committee of the Regional Anti-Terrorist Structure (RATS) based in Tashkent and second is the SCO Secretariat based in Beijing.

 - The Director of the Executive Committee of the SCO RATS and SCO Secretary-General are appointed by the Council of Heads of State for a term of 3years.